DipanjanKuila/Multi_Ai_Agent/README.md

-# AI Agent with LangGraph and Azure Integration
+# Multi AI Agent RAG with LangGraph

 This project implements an AI-based question-answering agent using LangChain, LangGraph, and Azure OpenAI.
 It supports document uploads, advanced question routing, and integration with external sources like Wikipedia and Arxiv to enrich responses.